alexpkeil1/gformula_v_mathmodel/README.md

 ### gformula_v_mathmodel ###
-Implementation of the Bayesian g-formula
+Implementation of the Bayesian g-formula.

 See link to paper [here](http://arxiv.org/abs/1512.04809)

 Purpose: give heuristic to show the relations between mathematical modeling and the Bayesian g-formula